Cape Verde: Cuisine

 Cape Verdean cuisine is mostly based on fish and staple foods like corn and rice.
 Vegetables available during most of the year are potatoes, onions, tomatoes, manioc, cabbage, kale, and dried beans.
 Fruits such as bananas and papayas are available year-round, while others like mangoes and avocados are seasonal.

 A popular dish is cachupa, a slow-cooked stew of corn (hominy), beans, and fish or meat.
-A common appetiser is the pastel, a pastry shell filled with fish or meat that is then fried.
+A common appetizer is the pastel, a pastry shell filled with fish or meat that is then fried.
+Grogue, a spirit made from sugarcane juice, is a popular alcoholic beverage that forms the basis of ponche, a form of punch.